 We enable you to implement your roadmap and support you to take all the necessary measures to efficiently move your health data to the cloud.

 Starting with the roadmap, we guide you through the requirements of implementing a cloud solution for health data in a 2 day workshop.
 Knowing your specific needs and challenges, we check off all the boxes on your roadmap and define the necessary checklists and templates together with you.

 The workshop includes the following modules:

 Let us evaluate your organization and receive a report from us on your fully compliant health data processing implementation in the cloud.
-Benefit from our excellent reputation and credibility with authorities and the public.
+Our expertise and reputation can help you in the dialogue with authorities and customers.

 Do you need specific on-demand advisory?
 Let us accompany you in the transition to cloud with confidence.